jaeyk/jaeyk.github.io/speaking_english.md

 I wrote the following essay a couple of years ago.
-I am sharing this again after I learned that I am the co-winner of the APSA's best dissertation award in urban and local politics this year.
-My dissertation is titled "The Politics of Solidarity in Multiracial America."
+I am sharing this again after I learned that I am the co-winner of the APSA's Best Dissertation Award in Urban and Local Politics this year.
+My dissertation is titled ["The Politics of Solidarity in Multiracial America."](https://escholarship.org/content/qt3531f8fr/qt3531f8fr.pdf)

 ### Speaking of Speaking English